xerial/dp-readings/README.md

 - _Sensitivity_
   - A sensitivity is the amount of the output value difference of a function when records from a single person change.
 For example, the senstivity of `COUNT(*)` SQL query is 1 because presence or absence of a single record can change the value of `COUNT(*)` at most 1.
 This sensitivy is used for scaling the amount of Laplace/Gaussian noise.
 - _User Contribution_
   - The number of records a single user provides.
-For example, if a single user has multiple records, say at most N, in the database, the sensitivy of `COUNT(*)` becomes N.
+For example, if a single user has multiple records in the database, say at most N, the sensitivy of `COUNT(*)` becomes N.
 - _Local Differential Privacy_
   - A method applying noise to the source data.
 - _Global Differential Privacy_